 This course requires you to complete all four assignments for full credit.
-You'll see from the above grading schema that all four sections' assignments are due at the end of the course.
+You'll see from the above grading schema that half of the assignments will be due in the second week of class, and the other half will be due at the end of the session.
 Do not procrastinate - it is your responsibility to manage your time and submit assignments in a timely manner.
-You may want to consider submitting assignments as you complete them this week.